v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/delete-items-in-the-recoverable-items-folder-of-mailboxes-on-hold.md

 ## More information

 Here's a table that describes how to identify different types of holds based on the values in the  *InPlaceHolds*  property when you run the **Get-Mailbox** or **Get-OrganizationConfig** cmdlets.
+For more detailed information, see [How to identify the type of hold placed on an Exchange Online mailbox](identify-a-hold-on-an-exchange-online-mailbox.md).

 As previously explained, you have to remove all holds and Office 365 retention policies from a mailbox before you can successfully delete items in the Recoverable Items folder.

 |**Hold type**|**Example value**|**How to identify the hold**|
 |:-----|:-----|:-----|